stibbm/ComicNarrationPublic/README.md

 # Comic Narration Generator

+In Progress: Moving code here from the private repo to this public repo to make sure no api keys get leaked

 ## Goal

 Take manga/manwha and generate AI scripted and AI narrated story video showing the story panels as it narrates